slmyers/ChemistryGenealogy/doc/log/Individual Log/steven_myers.md

 13. implementing the testing framework for both the backend RSpec, and the rake tasks to load test data into the test database.
 14. The frontend admin panel (Connor Sheremeta did add a button).
 15. The backend for visualization or the service that loads data from the backend (I wrote all of that).
+16. Generating the HTML Rails documentation.
+(I beleive others might have done so after I instructed them how to do it but all of our submitted generated documention is due to my efforts).

 My significant contributions: